Numan Acar

 Numan Acar (born 7 October 1974) is a Turkish-German actor and film producer.

-Life and career
+Early life and education

+Numan Acar was born on 7 October 1974 in the village of Kozoglu in Turkey, before his family emigrated to Germany in 1982.

+After completing high school, he did a bricklaying apprenticeship.
+He then studied civil engineering in Wiesbaden, graduating in 2001.
+While at university, he discovered his love of acting after filling in on stage for another actor.

+Career

-Acar was born in 1974 in Kozoglu, a small village in the Kelkit district of Turkey; he lived in the nearby city of Erzincan until 1982, when his family emigrated to Germany.
-Acar earned a degree in civil engineering, then switched his focus to acting.
-He started performing in both Turkish and German films, then started Acar Entertainment in 2007, producing German-Turkish movies.
+Acar started performing in both Turkish and German films, then started Acar Entertainment in 2007, producing German-Turkish movies.

-After numerous roles in Turkish, German and South Korean film and television productions, Acar played his first role in an American production in 2014, as Haissam Haqqani in season four of Homeland.
+After numerous roles in Turkish, German, and South Korean film and television productions, Acar played his first role in an American production in 2014, as Haissam Haqqani in season four of Homeland.
 He reprised the role in 2020 for Homelands eighth and final season.

-He portrayed Dmitri Smerdyakov in the 2019 Marvel film, Spider-Man: Far From Home.
+He portrayed Dmitri in the 2019 Marvel film, Spider-Man: Far From Home.

+Personal life

-Acar, who lives in Berlin, speaks several languages fluently including German, Turkish, Spanish and English and has knowledge of Kurdish, Azerbaijani and Arabic.
+Acar, who lives in Berlin, speaks several languages fluently including German, Turkish, Spanish, and English, and also has knowledge of Kurdish, Azerbaijani, and Arabic.